-Oral Obesity Drugs in 2026: Wegovy Pill vs Orforglipron vs VK2735
+Oral GLP-1 for Weight Loss in 2026: Wegovy Pill vs Foundayo (Orforglipron) vs VK2735

 A comparison of the three leading oral obesity drug candidates—Wegovy pill (oral semaglutide 25 mg), orforglipron, and oral VK2735—covering approval status, weight-loss data, and clinical trial timelines.